itsmeduncan/trackinator/README.md

 ### License

-Copyright (C) 2011 by Duncan Grazier
+Copyright (C) 2011 by Impossible Rocket, Inc

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal